 Another con is that having a dog can easily get expensive when it comes to any health issues or vet bills.
 With Rocky being young and healthy, there haven’t been any big expenses so far but we know that can change as he gets older.
-As he gets older, we may need to think about pet insurance, certain procedures and preventative treatments.
-If anything were to happen, we’d provide any medicare care he needed.
+As he gets older, we may need to think about pet insurance, certain procedures, and preventative treatments.
+If anything were to happen, we’d provide any medical care he needed.
 Therefore, potential future expenses are definitely something to consider when you’re thinking of getting a dog.

 Overall, getting a dog definitely impacted the flexibility and travel in our lifestyle, so that’s something important to consider.
 Despite that, we love our Rocky and can’t imagine our lives without the little guy.
 Hopefully these pros and cons from a minimalist, intentional living perspective will help you decide on whether a dog is right for you.